 I have a guest blog post for you today on suspension training and the shoulder.
 It is from Zita Alves.

-I love to do bodyweight exercises but there comes a time when you know that something is missing – the pulls.
+I love to do bodyweight exercises, but there comes a time when you know something is missing – the pulls.

-There are not many people, especially women, who can just hop up onto a bar and bang out a set of pull ups, particularly if they are overweight.
+Not many people, especially women, can hop onto a bar and bang out a set of pull-ups, mainly if they are overweight.

-It can be really hard to achieve muscle balance without using any gym equipment/dumbells etc as pulling movements using the lats, rhomboids, trapezius and biceps cannot always be overloaded enough by gravity alone – they need an external force.
+It can be tough to achieve muscle balance without using gym equipment/dumbells, as pulling movements using the lats, rhomboids, trapezius, and biceps cannot always be overloaded enough by gravity alone need external force.

-Not only from a postural point of view but also from a sports specific standpoint should we be looking at working the back musculature in equal measure.
-Given where the lats insert, isolated lat exercises or overtrained lat muscles can exacerbate this internal rotation which is why “rowing” movements are so beneficial in order to hit the rhomboids,mid/lower traps, serratus and posterior deltoids.
+From a postural point of view and a sports-specific standpoint, should we be looking at working the back musculature in equal measure?
+Given where the lats insert, isolated lat exercises or overtrained lat muscles can exacerbate this internal rotation which is why “rowing” movements are so beneficial to hit the rhomboid, mid/lower traps, serratus, and posterior deltoids.

 REVERSE FLYES